 Designing a political system from the ground up is no doubt a complex and contentious challenge.
 This challenge is something I have had ample reason to contemplate as I have studied Advanced Constitutional Law this semester.
-What is clear is that there are many different approaches that may be adopted, many different principles that may guide drafters and interpreters, and many different value judgements that may be drawn into the process at different points.
-The reality is that it is … Continue reading Why Originalism?
+What is clear is that there are many different approaches that may be adopted, many different principles that may … Continue reading Why Originalism?

 Lawyers, judges, politicians, academics and philosophers often appeal to notions of ‘justice’ in public debate and civic discourse.
 But what the term ‘justice’ actually means is often loosely defined and uncritically understood.
 Oxford defines justice in terms of ‘just behaviour or treatment’ and ‘the quality of being fair and reasonable’.
 Cambridge defines justice as ‘the … Continue reading Why justice matters